emmakhester/my-portfolio/README.md

 == Education ==

-I studied Mathematics at Texas Tech University from 2011 and 2015, and received a B.S.
+I studied Mathematics at Texas Tech University and received a B.S.
 Mathematics Magna Cum Laude, with a GPA of 3.7.
 I minored in Computer Science.
 Relevant coursework includes:

 -- MATHEMATICS: